pritster5/Rooted-Android-Pixel-Update-Guide/README.md

 4. Copy that `init_boot.img` file to your phone.
 Personally, I copy it to my Downloads folder.

 5. Patch that `init_boot.img` file with Magisk via [1.
 Install -> 2.
 Select and Patch a File -> 3.
 "Let's Go"].
-The file will be patched and sent to the location of the original `init_boot.img` file.
+The file will be patched and sent to the _Downloads_ folder on your phone.

 6. Copy the **magisk patched boot image** file (`magisk_patched-version_someRandomSequenceOfChars.img`) back to your computer